OWASP/owasp-summit-2017/Outcomes/Threat-Model/Threat-Modeling-by-Feature-and-Layer.md

 - Address resolution service is paid (or at least rate-limited, with Juice shop having a specific quota)
 - The API sends (name, address), gets back either:
-  - address if it was correct
+  - Address if it was correct
-  - list of potential addresses if the resolution was a bit fuzzy
+  - List of potential addresses if the resolution was a bit fuzzy
-  - nothing if failed to resolve
+  - Nothing if failed to resolve
 - No outbound rate limit, so a fuzzy request can result in a large list of matches